SamanthaBooth81/clay_and_fire/README.md

 ### Website Images
 - [Pexels - Delivery Image](https://www.pexels.com/photo/person-holding-green-and-white-floral-book-5486791/)

+- [Favicon Generator](https://favicon.io/favicon-converter/) used to generate a favicon image from a jpg image.

 # Acknowledgments
 Thank you to all who encouraged and supported me as I created my first full stack E-Commerce website, especially to my mentor at Code Institute, Antonio, for his guidance, patience, encouragement and constant support.
 Also a massive thank you to Tutor Support at the Code Institute for never giving up on the difficult issues I found myself facing.